robertbuecker/diffractem/README.md

 https://www.desy.de/~twhite/crystfel/install.html

 As you might not want the electron-enabled CrystFEL version to interfere with a potentially existing (or future) installation of standard CrystFEL, we suggest to install it into the `conda` environment we created above.
-This way, the electron CrystFEL version will be enabled (put on the path first) as soon as the environment is enabled.
+This way, the electron CrystFEL version will be enabled (put on the path first) as soon as the environment is activated.

 We start with _pinkIndexer_ (otherwise CrystFEL will not recognize its presence):
 ```
+conda activate diffractem
 git clone https://stash.desy.de/users/gevorkov/repos/pinkindexer
 cd pinkindexer
 mkdir build